Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 --publicly-accessible false

 Update the API to split reads and writes.
-We used a simple wrapper:
+A simple wrapper:

 package db